evildmp/diataxis-documentation-framework/reference.rst

 --------------------

 ..  image:: /images/liquorice.png
-    :alt: "Wikipedia's entry for liquorice"
+    :alt: Wikipedia's entry for liquorice
     :class: floated

 Perhaps you might consult an encyclopaedia to read about an ingredient (for example, about